logician22/energy-talking-points/src/pages/documents/alex-epstein-congressional-testimony-for-may-19-2021.md

 Punishing US oil and gas even more than we already do will harm America and harm most of the world--by preventing billions from having lower-cost, more reliable energy.
 The only people it won't harm are the leaders of dictatorships that seek to overtake America, such as China.

-China has a clear strategy of running its economy on fossil fuels, while encouraging others to run on inferior, unreliable solar and wind--that is made using Chinese fossil fuels, which produce 85% of Chinese energy.
-In 2020 China added 38 GW of coal plants and has 247 GW (enough to power 3 Texases) in development.
-All designed to last 40+ years.
+China has a clear strategy of running its economy on fossil fuels, while encouraging others to run on inferior, unreliable solar and wind--that is made using Chinese fossil fuels, which produce 85% of Chinese energy.[^17] In 2020 China added 38 GW of coal plants and has 247 GW (enough to power 3 Texases) in development.[^3] All designed to last 40+ years.[^26]

 America is not being a leader by punishing our ultra-productive oil and gas industry and rewarding the China-based, unreliable solar-and-wind industry.
 We are being a sucker--a sucker whose economy and security will collapse.